Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 68-point total in three of seven games this season.
+- Western Kentucky and its opponents have gone over the current 68.5-point total in three of seven games this season.

-- Middle Tennessee and its opponents have combined to score more than 68 points in one game this season.
+- Middle Tennessee's games have gone over 68.5 points in only one opportunity this season.

-- Saturday's over/under is 2.8 points lower than the two team's combined 70.8 points per game average.
+- The combined points per game average of the two teams, 70.8, is 2.3 points above Saturday's over/under.

-- This contest's over/under is 11.1 points above the 56.9 these two squads combine to allow per game this season.
+- This contest's total is 11.6 points above the 56.9 these two squads combine to surrender per game this season.

-- Hilltoppers games have an average total of 66.9 points this season, 1.1 fewer than Saturday's over/under.
+- The average total in Hilltoppers games this season is 66.9, 1.6 points fewer than Saturday's total of 68.5 .

-- The 56.7 PPG average total in Blue Raiders games this season is 11.3 points fewer than this game's over/under.
+- In 2021, games involving the Blue Raiders have averaged a total of 56.7 points, 11.8 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- Western Kentucky has played eight games, with four wins against the spread.
+- In Western Kentucky's eight games this season, it has four wins against the spread.

-- The Hilltoppers have been favored by 15 points or more two times this season and covered the spread in one of them.
+- This season, the Hilltoppers have one against the spread win in two games as a favorite of 15 points or more.

-- Western Kentucky's games this year have hit the over on four of seven set point totals (57.1%).
+- Western Kentucky has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- Western Kentucky is 4-3 against the spread and 4-4 overall this season when the team records more than 26.4 points.
+- Western Kentucky is 4-3 against the spread and 4-4 overall this season when the team scores more than 26.4 points.

-- Western Kentucky is 4-3 against the spread and 4-4 overall when the team totals over 393.5 yards.
+- When Western Kentucky amasses more than 393.5 yards, the team is 4-3 against the spread and 4-4 overall.

 - The Hilltoppers have nine giveaways this season, while the Blue Raiders have 25 takeaways .